-48 Hours On A Train: A Review Of The Amtrak Empire Builder
+48 Hours On A Train: Full Amtrak Empire Builder Review

 No that title is not clickbait.
 I did once spend 48 hours on a train travelling from Chicago to Portland non-stop.
 This was during my gap year, where I spent three months following housesits around the USA.
-And you might be surprised but it actually ended up costing me more than it would have cost to fly.
-I’m still not over how procrastinating buying the ticket cost me an extra $150.
+And you might be surprised but it actually ended up costing me more than it would have cost to fly!

-Originally, I’d found this route as a good alternative to flying across the country and having to find somewhere to stay for two nights.
-None of the in between cities made sense for a layover and once I saw this non-stop train straight across it was a no-brainer.
+Originally, I’d found this route as a good alternative to flying across the country.
+Plus having to find somewhere to stay for two nights.
+None of the in between cities made sense for a layover.
+And once I saw this non-stop train straight across it was a no-brainer.
 So I committed to spending 48 hours on an Amtrak train.

 The Journey

-This route is the Amtrak Empire Builder which runs from Chicago to Portland or Seattle.
-The train splits in Spokane, Washington with half ending up in Portland and the other half in Seattle.
+The route I took was the Amtrak Empire Builder route which runs from Chicago to the Pacific Northwest (Portland or Seattle).
+The train splits during a scheduled stop in Spokane, Washington with half of the train cars ending up in Portland and the other half in Seattle.
+The car attendant makes sure you are sitting in the right car for your final destination.
 I made sure to sit in the Portland section as I was travelling from one housesit to another.
 The journey is advertised as 46 hours long but due to delays I was on there for exactly 48 hours.
 2 days on a train.
 What a crazy experience.

-The train stops in 49 stations across 8 states and travels past the Mississippi, across the North Dakota plains and over the Gassman Coulee Trestle.
+The train stops in 49 stations across 8 states, usually in small towns but also stops in some major cities such as Wisconsin Dells, Milwaukee and Minneapolis.
+It travels past the Mississippi river, across the North Dakota great plains and over the Gassman Coulee Trestle.
 Then passes through Glacier National Park and then if you take it to Portland like me, down the Columbia River Gorge with fab views of Mt.
 Hood.
+If you’re headed into downtown Seattle, your journey will also feature the best views of the cascade mountains.

 The Good